 Which is what we want anyway.

-If you want to build your feedback and coaching skills as a leader, check out this program: Praise & Criticism – How to Effectively Provide Feedback (Even the Tough Kind!).
+If you want to learn how to give helpful and honest feedback (yep, even criticism) in a way that guarantees understanding and acceptance, check out this powerful program, Praise & Criticism: How to Effectively Provide Feedback (Even the Tough Kind!) here.